 7. Poodle (Miniature and Toy)

-True to its name, the Miniature poodle and the Toy poodle are the mini versions of the Standard Poodle.
+The Miniature poodle and the Toy poodle are the mini versions of the Standard Poodle.
 Both varieties have extreme curls and wires that can be worn in various hairstyles with clips.
-Initially bred to perform in the circus, this pooch has an athletic build with an average of life expectancy of 12-16 years.
+Initially bred to perform in the circus, this pooch has an athletic build with remarkable agility.

 8. Bichon Frise